 • If standing for election for a vacant Fellow’s post, to be nominated in writing by three Fellows of the same constituency, all of whom must be up to date with their membership subscription

-RCOG members standing for election to Council as an International Representative must meet the following eligibility criteria:
+RCOG members standing for election to Council as an International Representative are required to meet the following eligibility criteria:

 • To be a Fellow in active practice in the UK or Republic of Ireland up to and including the date of installation of new Council representatives